Home » Styles of Polished Concrete Floors

 Styles of Polished Concrete Floors

-Polished Concrete Floor Types
+Polished Concrete Floor Finishes

 Polished concrete floors have become synonymous with modern luxury.
 Over the past decade, they’ve emerged as one of the most popular flooring solutions for residential and commercial construction.
 A key attraction of polished concrete floors is the wide variety of achievable finishes.
 In new construction, architects and designers specify various aspects of concrete floors, including the concrete mix, troweling of the new slab, and the grinding, finishing, and polishing processes after curing.
 This article provides an overview of these decisions.
 If you need assistance in achieving the perfect finish for your project, contact us for a free consultation.